deco3500-2017/TeamBeyondBeingThere/README.md

 ### File management
 In the Google Drive folder and the Github repository, files should be clearly classified and stored in folders.
 All names of files and folders should be understandable, and no file should remain “untitled”.
 Spaces are allowed to be used in file names, if necessary.

-Other rules involve: (1) Upper- and lower-cases should be properly used in file names; (2) Index number should be involved in brackets.
+Other rules involve (1) Upper- and lower-cases should be properly used in file names; (2) Index number should be involved in brackets.

 For example, photos of the brainstorming process should be named as “Brainstorming (1).jpg” to “Brainstorming (3).jpg”.